gloryofrobots/arza/README.md

 export (f_ab, f_ab_2, CONST)

-// to import module use it's name relative to program.lal with / replaced by :
+// to import module use it's name relative to program.arza with / replaced by :
 // to import modules from __std__ directory simply use their name

 import seq